cs320-wisc/f22/labs/git-pr/README.md

 <img src="8.png" width=600>

-Under the "Code" dropdown, **copy the address again**.
-But instead of cloning this as a new repo on your laptop or VM, we'll link it with the repo on your laptop or VM that you got early by cloning the original repo from GitHub repo.
+Under the "Code" dropdown, copy the **SSH address** for the repo from the gray box.

 Now, go back to the terminal, in the directory where you cloned the original repo.
 Run `git remote -v`, and you'll see something like this: